-African Easterly Waves (AEWs) are lower tropospheric disturbances initiating, growing and propagating westwards across northern Africa into the tropical Atlantic and sometimes continuing across to the Caribbean Sea (Burpee 1972; Avila and Pasch 1992).
+African easterly waves (AEWs) are lower-tropospheric disturbances initiating, growing, and propagating westward across northern Africa into the tropical Atlantic and sometimes continuing across to the Caribbean Sea (Burpee 1972; Avila and Pasch 1992).
 AEWs usually appear in May and activity continues until October or November.
-They dominate precipitation over West Africa, modulating rainfall through the initiation and organization of mesoscale convective systems and squall lines (Carlson 1969b; Duvel 1990; Diedhiou et al.1999; Fink and Reiner 2003; Mekonnen et al. 2006; Crétat et al. 2015) which produce intense precipitation.
-Mesoscale convective systems account for over 80% of total annual rainfall in the Sahel (e.g., Laurent et al. 1998 and Mathon et al. 2002).
+They dominate precipitation over West Africa, modulating rainfall through the initiation and organization of mesoscale convective systems and squall lines (Carlson 1969b; Duvel 1990; Diedhiou et al.1999; Fink and Reiner 2003; Mekonnen et al. 2006; Crétat et al. 2015), which produce intense precipitation.
+Mesoscale convective systems account for over 80% of total annual rainfall in the Sahel (e.g., Laurent et al. 1998; Mathon et al. 2002).
 AEWs exhibit strong interannual variability: a major influence on the occurrence of precipitation and climate impacts across the region.
-Here, a key aim is to identify the physical mechanisms which are important to AEW amplification, propagation and the variability in wave activity.
-AEWs are observed to have a period of 3-5 days (Burpee 1972) and a westward phase speed of about 8-10 ms-1 (Reed et al. 1977; Price et al. 2007).
-Their typical zonal wavelength has been reported to be 2000-2800 km (zonal wavenumber k=14-19) in early studies (e.g., Carlson 1969a; Burpee 1974, 1975; Reed et al. 1977) but to be longer (3000-5000km, k=8-13) in some later studies (e.g., Diedhiou et al. 1999 and Kiladis et al. 2006).
-Cyclonic vorticity centres within AEWs seed a large proportion of tropical cyclones over the North Atlantic (Frank 1970; Avila and Pasch 1992; Landsea 1993; Landsea et al. 1998; Thorncroft and Hodges 2001), with about 60% of Atlantic tropical cyclones and weak hurricanes originating from AEWs and approximately 85% of intense hurricanes developing from AEWs (Landsea 1993).
-It has also been suggested that nearly all of the tropical cyclones that occur in the East Pacific can be associated with AEWs propagating from the Atlantic (Serra et al., 2010) and possibly traced back to Africa (Avila and Pasch 1995).
+Here, a key aim is to identify the physical mechanisms that are important to AEW amplification, propagation, and the variability in wave activity.